smanning-astro/website-apero/content/project/cosmos-web/index.md

 - package
 date: "2023-01-12"
 draft: false
-excerpt: A JWST Cosmic Origins Survey
+excerpt: A JWST Cosmic Origins Survey.
 layout: single
 subtitle: An ambitious addition to the Cosmic Evolution Survey (COSMOS), COSMOS-Web is a 255 hour treasury program conducted by JWST estimated to detect over 1 million galaxies.
 tags: